Amended April 28, 2022

 2. Contracting Entities.
 The issuance of an Order by an affiliate shall constitute only that entity’s agreement to be bound by the terms of that Order, and the affiliate will be considered the beneficiary of, and obligor under, all provisions of that Order and any Agreement with respect to the Products contemplated under such Order.
 Further, neither Gordon Food Service nor any other affiliate other than the affiliate issuing the Order shall have any obligation or responsibility to Supplier with respect to the Products contemplated by such Order, including, but not limited to, the payment for any Products.
 Gordon Food Service may enter into an Agreement solely to facilitate one of its affiliate’s issuance of an Order.
 In such a case, any such Agreement shall be enforceable only against the applicable affiliate and shall not be enforceable against Gordon Food Service or any other affiliate of Gordon Food Service in any respect.
 The default, termination, and/or breach of any Agreement by any affiliate will be limited in effect to that affiliate and that Order and shall in no way affect the rights or obligations of Gordon Food Service or any other affiliate pursuant to their respective agreements with Supplier under any Agreement, Order or otherwise.

 4. Taxes, Invoicing, and Payment Terms.
 Unless GFS agrees otherwise in writing, GFS shall not be required to pay any sales, use or other taxes (whether federal, provincial, state, or local), assessments, fees or duties arising because of GFS’s purchase from Supplier or Supplier’s manufacture, performance or sale of the Products (including, without limitation, any tax, assessment, fee or duty measured or imposed upon Supplier’s income, payroll or property and any franchise tax) (“Taxes”), and Supplier shall be responsible and liable for paying, and shall pay, all Taxes, provided, however, if such Taxes were not in effect at the time that GFS and Supplier entered into their agreement for Supplier’s production of Products for GFS, any such Taxes shall be paid by the party upon which the legal incidence of the Tax is imposed.
 If GFS agrees in writing to pay any Tax, then the correct dollar amount of the Tax shall be separately stated on Supplier’s invoice.
 Supplier agrees to comply and accepts the terms, as amended from time to time, of GFS’s North American Invoicing Requirements.
 GFS shall not be required to pay any late charge, interest, finance charge or similar charge.
-After receipt of a duly issued and undisputed invoice and acceptance of Products by GFS, payment shall be made within forty-five (45) days.
 GFS may elect, but shall not be obligated, to pay according to discount terms offered by Supplier.
 GFS’s payment of the purchase price does not constitute acceptance of Products.
 Discount periods will be calculated from the date the Products arrive at GFS’s distribution center specified in the Order.
 If an invoice is due on a non-business day or banking holiday observed in the applicable jurisdiction, the due date shall be extended until the next applicable business day.
-Supplier shall give GFS written notice of any claimed discrepancy in any amount paid or deducted by GFS within 180 days of such payment or deduction.
-If Supplier fails to give notice within such period, Supplier agrees that it will not thereafter assert any claim for such payment or deduction and waives any such claim.
+Supplier shall deliver to GFS an electronic invoice within 180 days of the Product delivery to GFS.
+In addition, Supplier shall give written notice of any claimed discrepancy in any amount paid or deducted by GFS (including, but not limited to, deductions for bad pallets, concealed damage or amounts owed by the Supplier to GFS) within 180 days of such payment or deduction.
+If Supplier fails to provide an invoice or written notice as described above within such period, Supplier waives any and all claims related to non-payment, amounts paid or deductions taken by GFS.
+Supplier agrees to comply and accepts the terms, as amended from time to time, of GFS’s North American Supplier Billing Policy including any policies incorporated or referenced therein.

 5. Packaging, Labeling, and Cartage.
 The following specific delivery terms shall be applicable to each delivery made by Supplier to GFS under any Order:

 6. Delivery.
-Unless GFS agrees otherwise in writing, Supplier shall deliver the Products DDP (“delivered duty paid”) (Incoterms 2010) at GFS’s facility identified in the Order.
-Any necessary fuel, pallet, and lumper fees are the responsibility of the Supplier.
-If GFS manages the freight, mutually agreed upon pick-up allowances will be deducted from the delivered invoice price or Supplier shall offer EXWorks Supplier’s facility pricing removing any freight costs.
+Unless GFS specifically requests in writing to Supplier to deliver the Products using different commercial terms, Supplier shall deliver the Products DAP (“Delivered at Place”) (Incoterms® 2020) at GFS’s facility identified in the Order.
+Any necessary fuel, pallet, and lumper fees are the responsibility of the Supplier except where GFS has undertaken transport of the Product.
+If GFS manages the freight, mutually agreed upon pick-up allowances will be deducted from the delivered invoice price or Supplier shall offer pricing based on a notional delivery using EXW (“EX Works”) (Incoterms® 2020) Supplier’s facility, removing any freight costs.
 If GFS takes delivery of all or any part of the Products at Supplier’s facility, in which case risk of loss for such Products shall shift to GFS when GFS or its shipping agent departs Supplier’s facility after taking delivery of the Products.
-Supplier shall use any mode of shipment, carrier and routing that GFS specifies.
-Delivery shall be made in the quantities and at the times specified by GFS to Supplier in writing.
+Delivery shall be made in the quantities and at the times specified by GFS to Supplier unless mutually agreed upon.
 Unless GFS agrees otherwise in writing, Supplier shall deliver all of the Products in a single delivery and not in installments.
 If Supplier delivers the Products before the scheduled delivery date, GFS may, at Supplier’s expense and risk, either store them or return them to Supplier.
 GFS’s acceptance of an early delivery shall not change the payment terms.
-GFS shall not be liable for payment for Products delivered in excess of the quantities or after the times specified in GFS’s delivery instructions to Supplier.
-GFS will hold excess Products at Supplier’s expense and risk for ten (10) days and await Supplier’s instructions for disposition of the Products.
-If Supplier does not provide GFS instructions for disposition of such excess Products within ten (10) days, GFS may use or dispose of such excess Products as it pleases and charge the cost of such disposition, if any, to Supplier.
+GFS shall not be liable for payment of Products delivered in excess of the quantities or after the times specified in GFS’s delivery instructions to Supplier.
+GFS will hold excess Products at Supplier’s expense and risk for 10 days and await Supplier’s instructions for disposition of the Products.
+If Supplier does not provide GFS instructions for disposition of such excess Products within 10 days, GFS may use or dispose of such excess Products as it pleases and charge the cost of such disposition, if any, to Supplier.
 In no event must GFS pay for excess Products used or disposed.

 7. Changes; Cancellations.
 GFS may cancel, modify or suspend any Order if such cancellation, modification or suspension is made prior to shipment.
 GFS may at any time, by reasonable advance written notice to Supplier, change the Agreement as to (a) designs or drawings of, or specifications, standards, performance criteria, or other requirements for, the Products, (b) time, place, frequency or schedule of delivery or performance, (c) method of packing or shipment, or (d) quantity of the Products or extent of the services.
 With the exception of a change or suspension to delivery schedules, if any of the above changes causes a change in Supplier’s cost or time of performance, then an equitable adjustment shall be made in the price or time for delivery or performance, or both, if, but only if, Supplier gives GFS a written request for an adjustment within thirty (30) days after GFS notifies Supplier of the change and GFS consents in writing to the change.
 The Supplier shall give reasonable advance written notice to GFS of any proposed change to (a) designs or drawings of, or specifications, standards, performance criteria, or other requirements for, the Products, (b) time or place of delivery or performance, (c) method of packing or shipment, or (d) quantity of the Products or extent of the services.
 The Supplier shall not deliver Products with any of the aforementioned changes without prior written authorization from an authorized officer of GFS.